 A recent readalong for The Blue Castle was all the convincing I needed to not only reread TLOM, but also to tack Missalonghi onto my #AusReadingMonth TBR pile.

-The last time I read the books, TBC was read after TLOM, and The Ladies came out slightly ahead in personal preference, so I decided to reverse the order this time.
+The last time I read the books, The Blue Castle was read after TLOM, and TLOM came out slightly ahead in personal preference, so I decided to reverse the order this time.
 And guess what?
 This time The Blue Castle was the preferred story.